hartegg/myBookHelper/README.md

 ## Key Features (as per PRD)

 -   **Book Structure:** Left sidebar with a hierarchical tree view (chapters, subchapters).
 Supports creating, editing, reordering (drag & drop), and toggling visibility.
--   **Content Editor:** Central content editor based on Suneditor-react (to be replaced/enhanced with `react-draft-wysiwyg` or similar for custom image handling) with support for H1-H6 headings, text editing, and image uploads.
+-   **Content Editor:** Central content editor based on Suneditor-react replaced/enhanced with `react-draft-wysiwyg` or similar for custom image handling) with support for H1-H6 headings, text editing, and image uploads.
 -   **Table of Contents:** Right sidebar displaying the TOC for the currently selected chapter, reflecting heading hierarchy (H1-H6).
 Supports toggling visibility and dynamic reordering.
 -   **Export Options:** Functionality to export the book in various formats (Word, HTML).
 -   **AI Integration:** Utilizes Genkit for AI-powered features.